RHODA-lab/rhodaqe_ods-ci/README.md

 See build [README](build/README.md) on how you can build a container to run ODS-CI automation in OpenShift.

 # License
 This project is open sourced under MIT License.
+END